Walk & Talk Therapy

 Communication problems or repeating unhealthy patterns

-Backed By ResearchWhy walk and talk therapy works
+Backed By ResearchWhy this kind of therapy works

 Movement supports emotional processing